PROGRESS UPDATE

 External Events and Briefings

-In October 2024 (Domestic Violence Awareness Month), the Council hosted a public webinar to discuss findings from a new Council analysis that found that aggravated domestic violence incidents are an estimated 30% to 50% higher than incidents reflected in law enforcement data.
+In October 2024 (Domestic Violence Awareness Month), the Council hosted a webinar to discuss findings from a Council analysis that found that aggravated domestic violence incidents are an estimated 30% to 50% higher than incidents reflected in law enforcement data.
 Commissioners and expert advisers joined members of the Council’s Crime Trends Working Group to discuss challenges in data collection and essential considerations regarding measuring and effectively resourcing strategies to address domestic violence.
-Panelists included: Commission member Emily Salisbury (Associate Professor of Social Work; Director, Utah Criminal Justice Center, University of Utah), Expert Adviser Marium Durrani (Vice President of Policy, National Domestic Violence Hotline), and Alex Piquero (Acting Chair and Professor of Sociology and Criminology, University of Miami and a member of the CCJ Violent Crime Working Group).

-In July 2025, the Council hosted a public webinar focused on the complex impact of domestic violence policing and explored promising approaches to improve safety, accountability, and justice for women.
-Panelists included: Commission chair and former Attorney General Loretta Lynch, Commission members Ed Gonzalez (Sheriff, Harris County, Texas) and Courtney Bryan (CEO, Center for Justice Innovation), as well as Leigh Goodmark (Professor of Law, University of Maryland), an academic expert on domestic violence.
+In July 2025, the Council hosted a webinar focused on the complex impact of domestic violence policing and explored promising approaches to improve safety, accountability, and justice for women.

 Looking Forward

-To ensure a broad awareness of the Commission’s first set of recommendations in September, the Council will distribute the findings to key stakeholders via conference presentations, op-eds in key outlets, partnerships, media coverage, and public web events.
+To ensure a broad awareness of the Commission’s first set of recommendations, the Council will continue to distribute the findings to key front-end stakeholders—including law enforcement, pretrial service providers, judges, prosecutors, and legislators—via private briefings and conference presentations, media coverage and op-eds, and public web events.

-The Commission has a full schedule of meetings throughout the remainder of the year and 2026.
-Upcoming deliberations will focus on the back-end of the system, including correctional programming, services, and health care; jail and prison conditions; community supervision; and reentry.
+The Commission has a full schedule of meetings throughout 2026, and deliberations will focus on the back end of the system, including correctional programming, services, and health care; jail and prison conditions; community supervision; and reentry.

 Supporters

-Support for the Women’s Justice Commission comes from the Ford Foundation, George Kaiser Family Foundation, the Joan Ganz Cooney & Holly Peterson Fund, The J.B. and M.K.
-Pritzker Family Foundation, Ms. Foundation for Women, the Navigation Fund, the National Football League, Charles and Lynn Schusterman Family Philanthropies, and the Tow Foundation.
-The Commission also receives support from the John D. and Catherine T. MacArthur Foundation, The Just Trust, Southern Company Foundation, and other CCJ general operating contributors.
+Support for the Women’s Justice Commission comes from Ford Foundation, the George Kaiser Family Foundation, the Joan Ganz Cooney & Holly Peterson Fund, The J.B. and M.K.
+Pritzker Family Foundation, the Ms. Foundation for Women, the Navigation Fund, the National Football League, The New York Women’s Foundation, Charles and Lynn Schusterman Family Philanthropies, and The Tow Foundation.
+The Commission also receives support from the John D. and Catherine T. MacArthur Foundation, The Just Trust, Southern Company Foundation, general operating contributors.